The Power of Leverage in Real Estate and How to Use It?

 Leverage is a physics term that refers to the ability to use something to move an object that would otherwise be too heavy.

-In Kathy Fettke’s book, Retire Rich with Rentals, she uses a car jack as a great example to explain leverage.
+In my book Retire Rich with Rentals, I use a car jack as a great example to explain leverage.
 “There’s no way you could lift a car with your bare hands.
-By placing a jack in the right spot and using the force of leverage, however, you can easily pick up a car of any size,” says Fettke.
+By placing a jack in the right spot and using the force of leverage, however, you can easily pick up a car of any size.”

 What is Financial Leverage?

 Financial leverage works the same way.
-In finance, leverage (sometimes referred to as “gearing” in the United Kingdom and Australia) is a general term for any technique to multiply gains and potential losses.
-Most often it involves buying an asset using borrowed funds, with the belief that the income from the asset will be more than the cost of borrowing.
+In finance, leverage (sometimes called “gearing” in the United Kingdom and Australia) is a general term for any technique to multiply gains and potential losses.
+Most often, it involves buying an asset using borrowed funds, with the belief that the income from the asset will be more than the cost of borrowing.

-When comparing leverage and financial leverage, Fettke explains, “The difference is that your leverage is the use of other people’s money (OPM).
-You can use someone else’s money to supplement what you have in order to buy a home.”
+When comparing leverage and financial leverage, the difference is that your leverage is using other people’s money (OPM).
+You can use someone else’s money to supplement what you have to buy a home.

 What is Leverage in Real Estate